Climate Change Research

 WHAT DOES US ENERGY CONSUMPTION LOOK LIKE TODAY?

-Transportation—28.5%: The transportation sector generates the largest share of greenhouse gas emissions.
+Transportation: 29%: The transportation sector generates the largest share of greenhouse gas emissions.
 GHG emissions from transportation primarily come from burning fossil fuel for our cars, trucks, ships, trains, and planes.
 Over 90% of the fuel used for transportation is petroleum based, which includes gasoline and diesel.
 Roughly half of such emissions come from passenger cars and light-duty trucks, while the other half come from commercial freight trucks, airplanes, boats, etc.

-Industry—22%: GHG emissions from industry primarily come from burning fossil fuels for energy, as well as from certain chemical reactions necessary to produce goods from raw materials.
+Industry: 22%: GHG emissions from industry primarily come from burning fossil fuels for energy, as well as from certain chemical reactions necessary to produce goods from raw materials.

-Agriculture—9%: GHG emissions from agriculture come from livestock such as cows, agricultural soils, and rice production.
+Agriculture: 11%: GHG emissions from agriculture come from livestock such as cows, agricultural soils, and rice production.

 WHAT ARE A FEW OF THE MOST EFFECTIVE STRATEGIES FOR FIGHTING CLIMATE CHANGE?

-Please see our Resources page for sources that describe climate change efforts, as well as this report on the actions that must be taken to limit global warming to 1.5 degrees, and efforts that have already been completed around the globe.
+Please see our Resources page for sources that describe anti-climate-change efforts, as well as this report on the actions that must be taken to limit global warming to 1.5 degrees, and efforts that have already been completed around the globe.
 Here are some of the strategies that, when applied globally, can effectively reduce our emissions and aid in fighting climate change:

 Continue to promote fuel efficiency and clean mass transportation: As noted above, transportation of all kinds is the single largest contributor of GHG emissions, at 28.5%.
 While trucks and cars have become more efficient over time, the number of miles driven by passenger vehicles and trucks has increased 45% since 1990.
 An increase in less efficient SUVs and small trucks has exacerbated the problem.
 Federal standards for fuel efficiency and state and federal support for electric and hybrid vehicles are important.
 According to the Alternative Fuels Data Center, hybrid and plug-in electric vehicles generate roughly half the “wheel to wheel” emissions of gas-fueled vehicles.
 (The actual amount depends on the original source of electricity.)
 Mass transportation is an especially cost-effective measure in cities, where cars often sit in gridlock during peak traffic hours.
-The population density of cities also supports the argument for increased use of public transit.
-A strong mass transit system comes with many other benefits, including freeing up space in cities (previously devoted to parking) and reducing the “human costs” of pollution like asthma and lung cancer.

-Expand the carbon tax: A carbon tax is a fee charged to businesses and industries based on the amount of their CO2 output.
-Proposals vary, but typically the funds earned from this tax go to funding renewable energy initiatives.
+Expand the carbon tax: A carbon tax is a fee charged to businesses and industries based on their CO2 output.
+Proposals vary, but typically the funds earned from carbon taxes go to funding renewable energy initiatives.
 There have been serious objections to carbon tax proposals, but it has been shown to work in areas where it’s been implemented.
 In 2005, the EU launched the largest carbon tax program in history, and, as of now, all 27 countries are required to participate.
+In recent years, other countries have taken measures to reduce carbon emissions including environmental regulations, emissions trading systems, and carbon taxes.
+In 1990, Finland was the world’s first country to introduce a carbon tax.
+Taxes range from less than €1 per metric ton of carbon emissions in Ukraine to more than €100 in Sweden, Liechtenstein, and Switzerland.
 In 2010, Japan launched a cap-and-trade program affecting 1,300 companies.

 Change how we consume food: The consumption of beef is the largest contributor to methane emissions.
 Limiting our beef intake in any way would help lower this output.
 Standardizing expiration labels would result in less food waste by consumers.